-17 Weeks Pregnant: Symptoms, Baby Size, Body Changes & more
+17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

+At 17 weeks pregnant, you are well into your second trimester, a stage often called the honeymoon phase of pregnancy due to its relatively smoother journey than the first.
+During this time, your baby is growing rapidly, and you might start to notice more visible changes in your body, including a burgeoning baby bump.
 It is expected that your nausea and morning sickness will have gone down.
 You should also be feeling less tired.
 Your uterus that has already expanded will continue to do so, and you will probably experience indigestion.
+This milestone brings a mix of exciting developments for both you and your little one.

 Your Baby’s Growth During Pregnancy – Week 17